-Each intern in the COPD rotation for the Combined Track will be assigned to a private office with a computer for access to the electronic medical record, hospital email, Internet, etc. The Combined Track interns will also be assigned to a treatment team consisting of attending psychiatrists, attending psychologists, social workers, creative arts therapists, and a psychiatric nurse practitioner that meets weekly to review new evaluations and admissions and discusses progress with ongoing cases and administrative work.
+Each intern in the COPD rotation for the Combined Track will be assigned to a private office with a computer for access to electronic medical records (EPIC), hospital email, internet, video and audio for telehealth, etc. The Combined Track interns will also be assigned to a treatment team consisting of attending psychiatrists, attending psychologists, social workers, and a creative arts therapist, who meets weekly to review new evaluations and admissions and to discuss progress with ongoing cases and administrative work.
 A portion of the meeting is also dedicated to training and case presentations.